of Physics and Astronomy

 I reserve the right to adjust your grade to some extent at the end of the semester to reflect effort, conscientiousness, participation, etc.

-Each of these books takes a slightly different approach and has a different emphasis and coverage, but taken together they provide the necessary background.
+Each of these books takes a slightly different approach and has a different emphasis and coverage, but taken together they provide the necessary background for our discussion.

-For the radio astronomy and X-ray portion of the course (and for your independent projects), you will need to pay close attention to the class notes and perhaps do some digging around on your own in some of the books in the library.
+For the last part of the course covering X-rays and gravitational waves (and for your independent projects), you will need to pay close attention to the class notes and perhaps do some digging around on your own in some of the books in the library.